nagendramishr/mini-rag-quickstart/README.md

 #### 5. Create a new CosmosDB instance

 We'll need some place to keep the data that will be used to generate the response.
-We're going to keep it simple and store this information in a cosmosDB.
-The cool thing about cosmosDB is that it makes it super easy to connect to AzureFunctions ( More correctly, it’s actually Azure functions that make it easy to read from CosmosDB.
+We're going to keep it simple and store this information in a **CosmosDB**.
+The cool thing about **CosmosDB** is that it makes it super easy to connect to **Azure Functions** ( More correctly, it’s actually **Azure Functions** that make it easy to read from **CosmosDB**.
 [And a storage acct, and event hub, and a queue, etc...] )

 <img src="https://github.com/nagendramishr/mini-rag-quickstart/assets/81572024/214fa10d-5d8c-4d51-875c-f4b808d4e4b4" width="500">